mrdipeshashah/Big-Query-Google-Analytics-Tracking-Consent-Mode/README.md

 **uses_transient_token**

-What it Means & Its Role - This is an advanced technical parameter that identifies how data was collected when cookies were rejected.
+What it Means & Its Role:

+This is an advanced technical parameter that identifies how data was collected when cookies were rejected.
 A Transient Token is a temporary, short-lived, encrypted session key generated entirely inside a secure server's memory.
 It lives only for that specific page interaction and self-destructs the absolute millisecond a user closes their tab.
 It never leaves a physical file footprint on the user's computer.

 What the Values Mean:

 Yes: Enterprise Server-Side Architecture.
 This indicates the client is running a highly sophisticated Server-Side Google Tag Manager (sGTM) setup using a custom Server-to-Server Transient API.
 When the user clicked "Decline", the site didn't just send standard browser pings; instead, their own private cloud server securely mapped the session using temporary cryptographic tokens to guarantee 100% user privacy.

 No: Standard Client-Side/Server-Side Configuration.
 This is what you see on 99% of normal sites (including your current CookieHub staging site tests).
 It means the tracking is running via standard browser scripts.
 When a user declines consent, the system relies on Google's default client-side cookieless pings rather than a custom server-side token architecture.